Retire From UNI

-UNI retirees have the option to continue the same plans offered to employees, UNI PPO, Blue Advantage, and Dental Plan 2 in retirement.
-Retirees are responsible to pay the full cost of the monthly premiums.
-Retirees that are Medicare eligible must enroll in Medicare Part A and Part B. Retirees enrolled in Medicare will experience a premium reduction as Medicare will become the primary insurance in retirement.
-Retirees may drop coverage at any time.
+UNI retirees have the option to continue the same plans offered to active employees.
+Those who continue their enrollment are responsible to pay the full cost of the monthly premiums and may waive coverage at any time.
 Once coverage is waived retirees are not eligible to re-enroll.
-Spouses covered under a plan at the time of the retiree’s death may continue coverage unless they are eligible for another employer group plan.
+Spouses covered under a plan at the time of the retiree’s death may continue coverage until Medicare Eligible Age (65) unless they are eligible for another employer group plan.

 - UNI Retiree Dental Plan 2 Summary Plan description